The science

 Protocol science

 The supplement protocol is generated entirely from your results.
 If your Vitamin D is optimal, you won't receive a Vitamin D supplement.
 If your Omega-3 index is low, you'll receive a dose calibrated to your specific reading.
+We only recommend what your blood says you need — if levels are optimal, we'll tell you to save your money.

 Third-party tested ingredients.
 No proprietary blends, no unnecessary fillers.
-Every component is independently verified for purity and potency.
+Every component independently verified for purity and potency.

 Magnesium glycinate — not oxide.
 Methylfolate — not folic acid.
 Forms your body can actually absorb, not the cheapest available version.